vladigleba/vladigleba.github.io/posts/basics/prayer.md

 Besides praying for His glory, His kingdom, and His will, God also cares about our personal lives and invites us to bring to Him anything that causes worry, trouble, or heaviness in our hearts.
 He is our loving heavenly Father who is deeply interested in the burdens we carry, and He wants to help!

-## What does the Bible teach about intercessory prayer?
+## What about intercessory prayer?

 > Praying always with all prayer and supplication in the Spirit, and watching thereunto *with all perseverance and supplication for all saints*.
 {% ct 'Ephesians 6:18' %}